 So what gives?
 Why doesn't the "size" property work when you nest it inside another component?

-This one of the reasons why I advocate for folks to make liberal use of auto layout in their component libraries.
+This one of the reasons why I advocate for folks to make liberal use of auto layout on all their components.
+You get more out of the feature (and are less likely to run into auto layout wrinkles) when you use auto layout everywhere.

-You're better off using something like number variables.
-I talk about this more in this other blog post.
+You may be better off using something like number variables and modes.
+I talk about navigating a decision like this in this other blog post.
 Here's a link that will jump you straight to the section about using variables for size.

-The "Spacing" collection would have a group in it named "Icons", and in that group I'd make two number variables:
+The Size collection would have a group in it named "Icons", and in that group I'd make two number variables:

 Then I would set up a mode for each size that I need.
-My default mode would be named "Small", and the second mode would be "Large", etc.
+My default mode would be named "small", and the second mode would be "medium", etc.

 From there, instead of setting a nested instance's size using a variant property, I could set the mode on that nested layer.
 Or even a parent layer further upstream!